ajay-prabhakar/amrita-resource/README.md

-Currently I am updating in ECE ony that to in semester TWO only once I get the all resouces I will update in all departments Anyone can contribute and suggest new ideas
+Currently I am updating the resources for CSE and ECE departments only and that too for semester 3 only.
+Once I get all the resources, I will update in all departments.
+You can freely contribute to the project on the note that 'contributing guidelines' of the project are followed.
+New ideas and suggestions are welcomed.
 Happy Coding :)